 - Bulk density – Core samples were taken with a 7-inch diameter sampler to a depth of 8 inches.
 The sample was dried to remove water and weighed.
 Bulk density was calculated by dividing the dry weight of a sample by its volume.

 - Penetration resistance – Soil strength is a measure of the penetration resistance of a soil.
 A handheld recording cone penetrometer (Rimik-Agridry CP20) with a 047-inch diameter cone was used to measure soil strength.
 The penetration resistance is a measure of a soil strength and resistance to penetration by root tip elongation.

 Core samples from three fields, 1,2, and 4 were analyzed.
 The average reduction in bulk density for all three fields was-18.63%.
 The average reduction of penetration resistance was-32.90%.

 Jim Hillman noted a remarkable increase in drainage from all eight fields.
-Several rain events occurred since application, and in every case the fields drained within a few hours.
-Field 4 in particular was troublesome before the application.
+Several rain events occurred since application and, in every case, the fields drained within a few hours.
+Field 4, in particular, was troublesome before the application.

 Standing water developed between first and second base after a significant rainfall.
 Before the Turf2Max applications, water would stand in this area up to 3 days.

 Field 1 between second and third base was another trouble area.
-Field 2 in front of second base had persistent problems beyond the first day.
+Field 2 in front of the second base had persistent problems beyond the first day.
 Since the application of Turf2Max, no standing water problems beyond the first day have occurred.
-In some cases, significant change occurred within one to three hours and play that was impossible before Turf2Max resumed.
+In some cases, a significant change occurred within one to three hours and play that was impossible before Turf2Max resumed.